-For weekday markets, head down to the city's Indian Quarter, between north Dr. Yusuf Dadoo Street and Dr. Pixley KaSeme Street.
+For weekday markets, head to the city's Indian Quarter between Dr. Yusuf Dadoo Street and Dr. Pixley KaSeme Street.
 Huge numbers of Indians were imported to work in the Natal sugar cane plantations during the colonial era and many of their descendants still live in the area.
 There are two permanent markets: the Victoria Street Market, rebuilt in the old style after a fire in 1973, and the Oriental Bazaar.
-Both are bright with color and heady with the perfume of spices, and offer rich pickings for both souvenir hunters and photographers.
+Both are bright with color and heady with the perfume of spices, and offer rich pickings for souvenir hunters and photographers alike.

 Fine Arts and Crafts

 While Durban isn't known for its commercial art galleries and craft centers, there are a few places worth visiting for more upscale artwork.
 The harbor-front BAT Centre offers an array of lively shops selling high-quality, locally produced crafts alongside South African music and books.
 Trendy cafés, exhibition spaces and live music venues can also be found here.
 Alternatively, the KZNSA Gallery is a membership gallery with over 100 years of history and a fascinating calendar of contemporary art exhibitions.

 It also has a lovely shop that sells design and craft from across the country.

 The African Art Center on Florida Road is young by comparison at just over 50 years old.
 It is run as a non-profit organization providing support, training and sales for hundreds of disadvantaged local artists.
 Here, an extraordinary array of work ranges from antique bead and basketwork to funky painted clogs and designer jewelry, textiles and ceramics.
 In general, Florida Road is a great place to browse with a good range of boutiques that exude personality and flair; and plenty of cafés and bars in which to rest aching feet while celebrating your purchases.